 Before blindly starting to hire for roles driven by industry fashion trends, organizations should rather invest in understanding what’s holding them back from being DevOps.

 In the Unicorn Project, Gene Kim mentions the Five Ideals of successful DevOps organizations.
 I think they’re an effective set of principles to take the temperature of your organization in terms of DevOps practices.
-Those ideals are as follows:
+Those ideals are:

 - Locality and Simplicity